Dates: May 26 to July 10, 2021 (about eight weeks)

 Religion: Buddhism and animism

 Internship category: Intercultural Studies

-What is a summer mission trip to Thailand like?
+What would my mission trip look like?

 Most of the area is Buddhist, with an added flavoring of animism.
 Temples, or wats, dot the landscape.
 Often, monks will live at the wat, accepting alms from the locals.
 Holy days will find local people in the wat as well, listening to chants and attempting to make merit.
 These are the people you’d be serving this summer if you choose to go on a Thailand mission trip.